Yasukuni Shrine [靖国神社]

 And after that, the spirits of all Japanese persons killed in some wars involving Japan had been enshrined.

 So now about 2,466 thousand spirits are enshrined, and about 95% of them are killed in the World War II.

 This shrine had been placed under the government before the World War II.

 But after the war, it became a mere religious corporation under a current Constitution that demands separation of religion and politics.

 Every day, many Japanese people visit here to renew a pledge not to fight a war again.

-So whenever the Japan's prime minister visit here, a few neighbor countries which Japan had once occupied protest against Japan.
+So whenever the Japan's Prime Minister visit here, Korea and China that Japan had once occupied protest against Japan.

 I think that it may not be resolved soon.

-The Mitama Festival is popular, and is held from July 13th to 16th every year.
+As a summer festival, Mitama Festival is held from July 13th to 16th every year.

 Some famous local dances are performed, and over 30,000 lanterns are lit in the evening.